CMD-HSO/digichrom-sim-workflow/03_finite_element_analysis/README.md

 - `simulation_config.txt`: Key-value configuration file containing material properties (Young's modulus, Poisson's ratio for matrix and particles) and mesh control parameters.
 - `../matrix.step` & `../particle_cut.step`: Input geometry STEP files for the matrix and particle domains.
 Obtained form "01_microstructure_generation".

+*Note: Currently, linear elastic matrix material is considered.
+In a future release, the an elastic-plastic matrix material (using the model parameters from 02_parameter_identification) will be available.*

 ### Execution & Batch Scripts
 - `Workflow*.bat`: Windows batch script automating the execution of Abaqus post-processing extraction for both `MATRIXSET` and `PARTICLESET` and managing output file renaming (`Data4Analysis_E_MATRIX.dat` and `Data4Analysis_E_PARTICLE.dat`).